vimofthevine/versioned/README.md

 A versioned model is treated no differently than a normal Sprig (or ORM) model.
 Values can be set and the model can be created or updated.

-The following fields are provided by `Versioned_Sprig`: `text`, `version`, `comment`, `editor`.
+The following fields are provided by `Versioned_Sprig`: `version`, `comment`, `editor`.
 Obviously, `version` will contain the current version number.  `text` contains the main entry body, and is version controlled (ie, changes to the `text` field result in a new revision and version number increment).
 The `comment` field can be set with a string to be recorded along with the new revision.
 This can be useful for requiring users to record why they are changing a versioned entry.
 The `editor` field can be set with the user ID of the current user making the modification (each revision has an editor).

-If the `title` field has been specified, `Versioned_Sprig` will track changes to the title, creating a revision comment indicating the change.
+If a Sprig_Field_Tracked field has been specified, `Versioned_Sprig` will track changes to that field, creating a revision comment indicating the change.
 For example,

     $entry = Sprig::factory('article', array('id'=>4))->load();
     $entry->text = "Some modification to text.";